-As I was saying just seven days ago, exactly three-quarters of a century back - September 1942 - an entirely forgettable film opened that left us three unforgettable songs.
-Which isn't bad for a movie with George Montgomery and Ann Rutherford and Cesar Romero and Carole Landis, none of whom are where you go to look for great hit numbers.
+That's Ray Eberle and Lynn Bari handling the vocals with Mr Miller.
+Miss Bari was dubbed by Pat Friday but she does mouth along very appealingly.
+Orchestra Wives was an entirely forgettable film, but it left us three unforgettable songs.
+Which isn't bad for a movie with George Montgomery and Ann Rutherford and Cesar Romero and Carole Landis, none of whom are where you go to look for great hit numbers any more than one would Lynn Baru.
 In fact, Harry Warren and Mack Gordon wrote a quintet of songs for Orchestra Wives, and the two that haven't lasted would have sounded pretty good in most circumstances.
 Had the United States Government not considered it unhelpful to the war effort, "That's Sabotage", in particular, might have taken off: it's kinda cute and super-catchy, and one I used to enjoy playing when I was a teenager.
+But the government was concerned that, during air-raids, lines like "there's a bomb-proof shelter in my arms" might be taken literally:

 My love has come along